TrustAI/DeepQuant/README.md

 # DeepQuant
-Towards the Quantification of Safety Risks inDeep Neural Networks
+Towards the Quantification of Safety Risks in Deep Neural Networks

 # Datesets